-Ever tried changing some security-related settings, and Windows 10 displays a message you must have read permissions to view the properties of this object; also, you do not have permission to view or edit this object’s permission settings windows 10.
-If you dont have enough clearance to access the designated files/folder, you cannot edit or modify files.
+Ever tried changing some security-related settings, and Windows 10 displays a message you must have read permissions to view the properties of this object; also, you do not have permission to view or edit this object’s permission settings in Windows 10.
+You cannot edit or modify files if you don’t have enough clearance to access the designated files/folder.

 However, the same issues can appear in any other folder security tab.
 This issue can be solved using a few methods below.